stephaniemhelm/tea_subscription/README.md

 # Tea Subscription

-Tea Subscription is a Ruby on Rails Application used to consume and expose data.
+Tea Subscription is a Ruby on Rails Application used to expose data from the application's database.
 The data is exposed through 5 different endpoints.

 This application uses Ruby 2.7.2 and Rails 5.2.6.